Resources

 • Rapid test or self-help test: You can easily and quickly do this test at home and get the results in 20 to 30 minutes.

-How can I prevent HIV/AIDS?
+How Can I Prevent HIV/AIDS?

-• Educate yourself about the modes of HIV transmission.
+• Educate yourself about HIV transmission methods.

-• Limit the number of sexual partners.
+• Limit the number of sexual partners to reduce exposure risk.

 Frequently Asked Questions (FAQs)